54: No Such Thing As Domesticated Furniture

 Oh, that's great.

-One in five men pretend to be asleep when hearing a possible intruder according to a recent car.
+One in five men pretend to be asleep when hearing a possible intruder according to a recent star.

 Fortunately, fortunately, it's almost always furniture.

-They have a place safely by the wall.
+They haven't placed safely by the wall yet.

 I looked at other things that there's too many of.